mLetrone/power-events/docs/usage/conditions.md

 ### Path

 The path to a value is a string containing all the keys to reach it inside an event.
-It allows get a value at any depth level.
+It allows to get a value at any depth level.

 Each key should be separated by a `.`, otherwise it may: